MKarmanto/Expenses/README.md

 "npm start" in the frontend folder to start React-frontend at http://localhost:3000/, to change the port create .env in frontend folder with PORT=

 Also you can
-"npm run test" in root folder to run all 21 tests done for the project.
+"npm run test" in root folder to run all 21 tests done for the project with jest & supertest.

 ## API use